developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 3. In the Source Settings dialog, you cannot edit the name.
 Editing other parameters is optional.
 4. Click **Save**.

-## Remove a Microsoft SQL Server Source[​](#remove-a-microsoft-sql-server-source "Direct link to Remove a Microsoft SQL Server Source")
+## Remove a Microsoft SQL Server Source

 To remove a Microsoft SQL Server source, perform these steps: